Early Years WALDORF Education

 Our aim is to build a bridge between home and school by creating a safe, warm, loving environment, with a curriculum that is a balance between the artistic and the domestic.
 Each Kindergarten day has its own activity - such as baking, painting, or cleaning - but the overall structure of each day is the same.
 The strong rhythm of the days and the repetition that each week brings carries with it an in-built discipline.
 This creates a safe and secure environment for the children, which enables more effective learning and reduces the needs for additional discipline.

 We also celebrate seasonal festivals, drawn from different cultures, and spend lots of time outside to develop an awareness of the changing seasons and our natural environment.
 We use natural play materials, high quality pigment paints and crayons and we bake with organic wholefoods.
-All of which offer the children a sense of organic well being through the Steiner belief of “sense of life”.
+All of which offer the children a sense of organic well being through the Waldorf belief of “sense of life”.
 Click on the following link to read more about "Sense of Life."

 In the Kindergarten, children make real things from real materials that have a useful application in the world they know.
 Through their work with real materials, they learn about integrity and reverence at a much deeper, more subtle level.
 In this way, the children acquire the basis for social and academic skills at their own pace.

 Education in the early years of a child’s life is about instilling a genuine feeling of worth and a belief that they can succeed.
-Steiner Education addresses the whole child; head, heart and hands and provides the best possible beginning for your child to grow to their full potential in a way that protects the wonder and delight of early childhood.
+Waldorf Education addresses the whole child; head, heart and hands and provides the best possible beginning for your child to grow to their full potential in a way that protects the wonder and delight of early childhood.

-During every stage of Steiner education, the framework of the curriculum allows each child to develop at his or her own pace.
+During every stage of Waldorf education, the framework of the curriculum allows each child to develop at his or her own pace.
 It is recognised that for each age the child has different emotional and intellectual needs and the curriculum is uniquely designed to meet, support and encourage these needs as they unfold.

 EARLY YEARS FOUNDATION STAGE (EYFS)